 Here are some common wedding etiquette mistakes that you probably don't even realize you're making:

-We know you're eager to spread the word and post your ring selfie on Instagram, but make sure you tell your closest friends and family members before you share on your social media accounts.
+We know you're eager to spread the word and post your ring selfie engagement announcement on Instagram, but make sure you tell your closest friends and family members before you share on your social media accounts.
 This reminds us of another common etiquette mistake that your friends or family may make: posting to social media before the bride- and groom-to-be.
 Always make sure to ask before sharing the news on your own account – or at least wait until they've shared the happy news themselves!

 While most of your guests will want to give you a wedding gift, it's something that should definitely not appear on your wedding invitation!
 Being invited to attend a wedding is an honor, and it shouldn't be seen as a way to get gifts.
 If you'd like for your loved ones to know your registry information right away, consider including an insert with your wedding website link – and share any registries on your site.

 You asked your bridesmaids to be part of your big day for a reason, and it's important that they feel the role is an honor and not just a way for you to get "free" help leading up to the big day.
-Take the time to show your appreciation, whether that's with a sweet note, a gift on the morning of the wedding, or even just keeping them happy throughout the process.
+Take the time to show your appreciation to bridesmaids, whether that's with a sweet note, a gift on the morning of the wedding, or even just keeping them happy throughout the process.
 Consider giving all of your bridesmaids a plus one, provide them with hair and makeup services (if you can fit it in your budget), and treat them to brunch or lunch while getting ready for the ceremony.

 Though you're likely just trying to cut down the guest list, it's uncouth to not invite the serious significant other of one of your guests.
 Married couples should always be invited as a pair, as should couples who are living together or have been in a serious relationship for some time – whether you know the other half of the couple or not.
+(See the etiquette rules for plus-one guests.)

 Even if you're excited about the big day and want to have all of your friends and acquaintances come to your bridal shower and/or bachelorette party, avoid this at all costs!
 Only invite those friends and family members who will be invited to the wedding!
 The exception to this rule is an office bridal shower since your coworkers throwing the celebration will likely just want to congratulate you and won't expect an actual invite to the nuptials.